ragupathy-v/AI-Document-Intelligence-RAG/README.md

 The user uploads a PDF or TXT document through the React frontend.

+The frontend sends the document to the FastAPI backend using a multipart form request.

 ### 2. Text Extraction

 The FastAPI backend extracts text from the uploaded document.

 For PDF files, `pypdf` is used to extract text from each page.

+TXT files are decoded using UTF-8.

 ### 3. Text Cleaning